 SIM Cards: If you have an unlocked phone, it is possible to pick up a local SIM card at any European airport on arrival.
 This will enable you to have data like you would at home.
 Another alternative is a universal SIM card that works in multiple countries.

 If you want a unique experience, then you should head to Europe in December.
-While the Christmas Markets in Germany are the most famous, you can celebrate in many towns throughout Europe.
+While the Christmas Markets in Germany are the most famous, you can find plenty of Christmas Markets in Europe to enjoy.
 It's also popular to take a Christmas Markets cruise too.

 There is no shortage of great things to do in Europe during your visit and the biggest problem you'll face is fitting them all into your itinerary.

 Each city has it's own offering and unique things to check out during a visit, so be sure to look at our city guides once you decide where you're itinerary will take you.

 DRIVE THE WILD ATLANTIC WAY: (Ireland) The 2500km Wild Atlantic Way leads you to the very best on the west coast of Ireland.
 This includes Killarney, the Ring of Kerry, the Skellig Islands, the Dingle Peninsula, Donegal, the Cliffs of Moher, Galway, the Connemara Peninsula and so much more.

 HIKE THE ALTA VIA 1: (Italy) One of the most famous hikes in Europe takes you along the Alta Via 1 through the best of the Italian Dolomites.
 It's challenging but highly rewarding and the total thru-hike will last around 2 weeks.
 There are mountain huts to stay in and you'll meet people from all around the work.